Maluscat/reactive-storage/README.md

 type information from an instance method to an instance property.
-This is why, without additional information, only the `target`/`targets` returned by the two static methods `ReactiveStorage.register(...)` and `ReactiveStorage.registerRecursive(...)` knows about the registered properties.
+This is why, without additional information, only the `target`/`targets` returned by the two static methods `ReactiveStorage.register(...)` and `ReactiveStorage.registerRecursive(...)` know about the registered properties.

 To supply additional type information, a property-value interface can be passed as a generic to the `ReactiveStorage` class or the static methods mentioned above.

-This is the best I can do since Typescript generics are quite limited (I'd be happy to be convinced of the contrary!).
+Sadly, TS is quite limited when it comes to generics and cannot match the given property names to the given value when using static functions; To do that, you need to pass the property names into the generic as well (it's so dumb).

 ```ts
 interface Properties {